Brunswick Town raid

-Background
+Prelude

 The War of Jenkins' Ear, which had begun in 1739 which was originally fought in the West Indies and the Americas had by 1748 amalgamated into the War of the Austrian Succession and spread on both sides of the Atlantic.
 The Spanish Government sanctioned forces to raid and pillage English port towns of the provinces of North Carolina, South Carolina and Georgia.
 This period became known as the 'Spanish Alarm'.
 Without an adequate regular military garrison in these provinces, the Kingdom of Great Britain encouraged the provinces to raise local militias to combat Spanish-related attacks.

 The Port of Brunswick Town became the busiest in North Carolina and shipped goods to Europe and the British West Indies.
 Cape Fear was a perfect place for the Spanish to attack.
 Despite the ongoing Treaty of Aix-la-Chapelle which had convened in April 1748, news still had not reached some parts of the American colonies.

 Raid

-On September 4, 1748 two Spanish ships, La Fortuna and La Loretta anchored off the town.
+On September 4, 1748, two Spanish ships, La Fortuna and La Loretta anchored off the town.
 The townspeople fled into the neighbouring woods, and the Spanish began raiding the town for slaves and anything else they could find that was valuable.
 Since the townspeople had left everything behind, the Spanish were able to raid the abandoned property.
 Then having landed men ashore they then plundered houses and other buildings without resistance.

 The following day Captain William Dry III rallied a group of around 67 men who were armed with muskets and pistols to take back the town.
 Dry with the help of William Moore, Schenk Moore, Edward Wingate, Cornelius Harnett Jr. and William Lord started the counterattack on September 6.
 Among the men was also a slave who was volunteered by George Ronalds.
 The Spanish were surprised by the attack and in the ensuing fire fight they were slowly driven off and soon fled from the town.
 Ten of the privateers were killed and thirty were captured.
 During the retreat and an exchange of fire La Fortuna suddenly exploded which killed most of the men on board.
 The second ship, La Loretta, in confusion thinking that they would suffer the same fate surrendered on the condition that they would be able to leave.

 Colonists aboard one of the captured vessels, overpowered their Spanish captors, and ran the ship aground.
 Over night, Major John Swan arrived with 130 reinforcements from Wilmington.
-Swan’s force held up just outside of town until daylight, in order to prevent being mistaken as a Spanish force by the embattled Brunswick Town defenders.
+Swan's force held up just outside of town until daylight, in order to prevent being mistaken as a Spanish force by the embattled Brunswick Town defenders.
 In the meantime, the Spanish privateers took advantage of the darkness to weigh anchor and make sail for the mouth of the Cape Fear and the safety of the open sea.
 With no further prisoner exchange, the Spanish hoisted anchor and departed the area.

 During the counterattack, a number of the townspeople were wounded while only one person defending the town lost his life.
 The slave that was volunteered by Ronalds was killed when a small cannon exploded.